LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 Inheritance
 ===========

-The inheritance mechanisms found on object-oriented programming languages allow the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common functionality for sets of objects.
+The inheritance mechanisms found in object-oriented programming languages allow the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common functionality for sets of objects.
 In the context of logic programming,